Al-Thahabi-1/Al-Thahabi-1/README.md

 ## Hi, I'm Fares 👋

-I'm a junior developer with a background in pharmacy, currently focusing on building real-world projects and improving my skills step by step.
+I'm a developer with a background in pharmacy, currently focusing on building real-world projects and improving my skills step by step.